vicoslab/ccc-deployment/USER_INSTRUCTION.md

  * Optional installation of apt packages during startup ([see below](#container-customization))

 Several existing images can be used with specific pre-installed software.
 For list of available docker images see [vicoslab docker hub](https://hub.docker.com/r/vicoslab/ccc).
 User can also customize the contianer by creating its own docker image based on `vicoslab/ccc:base` with any pre-installed software ([see instructions below](#custom-docker-image)).

+## Access to contianers

+Default access to the contianer is through **SSH with the private/public key**.
+The list of access points and ports is automatically sent to the user via email when container is created or updated.

 ### Container data and mount-points